 When you withdraw cash from your transaction account via an ATM, you can expect to pay a foreign ATM fee of approximately $5, which is charged by the Australian financial institution.
 Then, you might have to pay a local ATM operator fee, which varies but you will be notified of the cost when you are performing the transaction.
 The foreign currency transaction fee is usually three per cent.

 One area you can save money is on local ATM operator fees by using ATMs that are part of your bank's global ATM alliance.
 Many of the large Australian banks have agreements with major banks overseas, which enable them to provide free ATM services to their customers.
 For example, Westpac has an agreement with Deutsche and Barclay's Bank.

-While you shouldn't change your travel plans to save $5 on an ATM transaction, if you plan a little, you can time your withdrawals so you can use ATMs in your bank's alliance and save quite a bit of money.Back to top
+While you probably won't change your travel plans to save $5 on an ATM transaction, if you plan a little, you can time your withdrawals so you can use ATMs in your bank's alliance and save quite a bit of money.Back to top

-Some people think that there's no point to having insurance when travelling but the statistics from Smartraveller say otherwise.
-This is why travel insurance is so important, because it covers you for a variety of situations, including medical expenses and emergency medical assistance, flight delays or cancellations, lost baggage, trip cancellations and much more.
+Some people don't believe it's necessary to take out insurance when travelling, but the statistics from Smartraveller say otherwise.
+Travel insurance is so important because it covers you for a variety of situations, including medical expenses and emergency medical assistance, flight delays or cancellations, lost baggage, trip cancellations and much more.

-You can't really choose your credit card perks, but you can make sure to focus on a credit card that does offer the type of complimentary insurance you are looking for.
-Once you have the card, you need to see what you have coverage for and then purchase a policy to cover the other situations that might arise.
+You can't selectively choose your credit card perks, but you can make sure to focus on a credit card that does offer the type of complimentary insurance you are looking for.
+Once you have the card, you need to see what you have coverage for, meet the eligibility and spend criteria, and then purchase a policy to cover the other situations that might arise.